DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_minheight_config.md

 # minHeight

-@short: the minimal height to be set for a cell
+@short: Optional.
+The minimal height to be set for a cell

 @signature: {'minHeight?: number | string;'}